ohir/oconf-std/README.md

     keys given as mix of ascii, EE, Chinese and Devanagari glyphs.

     Implementation MAY narrow wide-print recognizing to the whole script ranges.
-Ie. a rarely used wide-print glyphs may not be recognized and may distort the output.
+Ie. a rarely used wide-print glyphs MAY not be recognized and MAY distort the output.

     The depth of the data tree starts with 0, for values given at root.
-    The maximum length of the name is a KMAX parameter to the Printer.

-    1. Separator of the SECT opening, regardless of its depth, MUST be placed at column equal to the KMAX + 1.
-At the same column are placed all separators of depth 0.

-    2. The colon of the separator used inside any structure block MUST be placed at the very same column as the opening/closing special value of this block: ( { [ { < or first > of the SECT.

-    3. The name (key) of the SECT opening MUST start at column equal to depth + 1 if key length is less than KMAX-depth.
-Or at the first column otherwise.
-Ie. SECT name MUST appear shifted toward SOL.

-    4. The end character of the name (key) of any other ITEM line MUST be adjacent to the separator.
-Ie. it MUST appear end-adjusted to the following colon (then to the vertical line made of colons).

-    5. Value MUST start immediately after separator's trailing space.
+    OCONF's formatter (printer) is given a single KMAX parameter that denotes maximum expected length of any ITEM Name.

-    6. If only a few keys of many are expected to be significantly longer than others, KMAX then MAY be set lower and these outstanding keys' separator MAY not keep to the line.
+    If only a few keys of many are expected to be significantly longer than others, KMAX then MAY be set lower and these outstanding keys' separator MAY not keep to the line.

-    7. Colon column for the line can be computed as follows:

-        ROOT   any: fcc = KMAX + 2
-        SECT  open: occ = KMAX + 2
-        SECT items: scc = KMAX + 4
-        NEST items: ncc = scc + (2 * relative_depth).

-        where relative_depth is the absolute (path) depth minus depth of the current SECT.
+    ITEMs within any Section immediate scope have their colon-separator placed at column KMAX+2.

+    ITEMs within any other structure block have their closing bracket placed at the column of the colon-separator of the containing structure.

+    NAMEs and INDEXes are space-adjusted toward the separator.
+    SECT ^ markers always start at column 1 but other parts of the NAME are shifted toward the separator.

     All examples in this document use defined above formatting.

   Parsing errors:

     If a config line can not be succesfully parsed it is an error.
-    It SHOULD be somewhat reported to the user.
+    It MUST be somewhat reported to the user.
 RECOMMENDED message
     is: 'ERROR: line <n> is not valid.'